The-Sam-Hill/Excel-Data-Analysis-Practice/README.md

 ```
 Lets break it down! <br />
 This will first calculate `Sales * Discount` since it is the innermost part of the formula surrounded by parenthesis, then it will subtract that from the corresponding cell in the `Sales` column.
 Now, since some cells in the `Discount` column have `"No Disc."` in the cell, it would produce an error becuase you cannot quantify a string function with a integer.
 This is where the `IFERROR` saves the day again!
 If my formula was not met, it will simply return the value from `Sales` column. <br /> <br />
 The second portion of this question wants us to discover how much the discount cut into total sales.
-You can do this by simply using a `SUM` function for both the `Sales` and `Sales with Discount` columns. <br />
+You can do this by using a `SUM` function for both the `Sales` and `Sales with Discount` columns. <br />

 For the `Sales` column, I created this in Cell `J2104`:
 ```